rockstor/rockstor-doc/mdraid-mirror/boot_drive_howto.rst

 In this howto we will use `Linux Raid
 <https://raid.wiki.kernel.org/index.php/Linux_Raid>`_ to setup the redundant OS
 drive mirror.
-This can be done as part of Rockstor's installation but requires many more additional steps from a default,non mdraid, install.
+This can be done as part of Rockstor's installation but requires many more additional steps from a default, non mdraid, install.
 If you have never installed Rockstor before, we recommend you read our :ref:`quickstartguide` guide and watch `this install video
 <https://www.youtube.com/watch?v=yEL8xMhMctw>`_ before proceeding with this